Engraving a bracelet – 5 easy methods for everyone

 Disadvantages:

-• It requires a lot of experience, practice, and patience.
+• Requires a lot of experience, practice, and patience.

-• Time-consuming process compared to machines like laser engraving bracelets .
+• More time-consuming process compared to machines like laser engraving for bracelets.

 • Mistakes are difficult to correct.

-Method 4: Engraving a bracelet with a CNC jewelry machine
+Method 4: Engrave a bracelet with a CNC jewelry machine

 CNC engraving (Computer Numerical Control) is a professional and highly precise method used in jewelry manufacturing.
-It is ideal for engraving fine lettering, patterns, or even 3D designs on metal bracelets, especially for medium to large production runs.
+It is ideal for engraving fine lettering, patterns, or even 3D designs on metal bracelets, especially for medium to large series production.

 Required tools & equipment: